 How much does plastic surgery cost?

-Cosmetic surgery is becoming more popular each year.
-In 2015 alone, more than 15.9 million procedures were done in the U.S., a 2% increase from the prior year.
-The American Society for Aesthetic Plastic Surgery reports that Americans spend $13.5 billion a year on these procedures.
+Cosmetic surgery gets more popular every year.
+In 2018, more than 17.7 million procedures were done in the U.S. alone.
+The American Society of Plastic Surgeons reports that Americans spent more than $16 billion on cosmetic operations in 2018.
 These are the average prices for the most popular surgical and non-surgical cosmetic procedures:

-While the non-surgical options may seem affordable, be sure to research these carefully as you often need to complete multiple sessions to achieve the desired results.
+While the non-surgical options may seem affordable, these cost estimates can be deceptive.
+That’s because many of these procedures require multiple sessions to achieve results.

 Does insurance ever cover plastic surgery?